Dave-Sterry/SweetSavory.Solution/README.md

-# Dr Sillystringz's Factory
+# Pierre's Sweet and Savory Treats
 <div align="center">
 <img src="https://github.com/Dave-Sterry.png" width="200px" height="auto">
 </div>

 ### A C# website by David Sterry
-Initialized on 01/08/21
+Initialized on 01/15/21
-Last updated on 01/008/21
+Last updated on 01/15/21

 ## **Project Description**

-This website allows the manager of a Sillystring factor to manage their machines and engineers.
-Machines and enigneers can be added seperately, and then assigned to each other.
-This was a Friday independent project for Epicodus to further my knowledge of using MySQL, join tables and many to many relationships along with CRUD functionality.
+This simple C# website is designed to help Pierre market his sweet and savory treats.
+Users will have to create an account, once they do they can log in and create, update and delete Treats and Flavors.
+If they click on a Treat or Flavor they will see all the Treats of Flavors assigned to it.
+This was a Friday independent project for epicodus, to showcase using Identity for Authentication, along with many to many relationship database managment.

 ## **User Stories**
-* As the factory manager, I need to be able to see a list of all engineers, and I need to be able to see a list of all machines.
-* As the factory manager, I need to be able to select a engineer, see their details, and see a list of all machines that engineer is licensed to repair.
-I also need to be able to select a machine, see its details, and see a list of all engineers licensed to repair it.
-* As the factory manager, I need to add new engineers to our system when they are hired.
-I also need to add new machines to our system when they are installed.
-* As the factory manager, I should be able to add new machines even if no engineers are employed.
-I should also be able to add new engineers even if no machines are installed
-* As the factory manager, I need to be able to add or remove machines that a specific engineer is licensed to repair.
-I also need to be able to modify this relationship from the other side, and add or remove engineers from a specific machine.
+* The application should have user authentication.
+A user should be able to log in and log out.
+Only logged in users should have create, update and delete functionality.
+All users should be able to have read functionality.
+* There should be a many-to-many relationship between Treats and Flavors.
+A treat can have many flavors (such as sweet, savory, spicy, or creamy) and a flavor can have many treats.
+For instance, the "sweet" flavor could include chocolate croissants, cheesecake, and so on.
-* I should be able to navigate to a splash page that lists all engineers and machines.
-Users should be able to click on an individual engineer or machine to see all the engineers/machines that belong to it.
+* A user should be able to navigate to a splash page that lists all treats and flavors.
+Users should be able to click on an individual treat or flavor to see all the treats/flavors that belong to it.